-I was personally chosen to participate in a three-day intensive training program with three months of mentorship from one of the world’s leading child sleep experts.
-My methods are aligned with the best practices recommended by The American Academy of Pediatrics.
+Kandra was personally chosen to participate in a three-day intensive training program with three months of mentorship from one of the world’s leading child sleep experts.
+Our methods are aligned with the best practices recommended by The American Academy of Pediatrics.

-Continuing education is very important to me and I stay up to date on everything from reflux and infant digestion to safe sleeping practices and of course newborn, baby sleep & toddler sleep.
+Continuing education is very important to us and we stay up to date on everything from reflux and infant digestion to safe sleeping practices and of course newborn, baby sleep, and toddler sleep.

 Of COURSE!
-I’m a huge fan of breastfeeding – it’s such a great bonding experience for you both, not to mention the health benefits!
+We are a huge fan of breastfeeding – it’s such a great bonding experience for you both, not to mention the health benefits!

-No. When families are ready to stop co-sleeping because it’s not working for everyone (you, your husband and your baby), then that’s where I come in to get baby transitioned to the crib in his room.
+No. When families are ready to stop co-sleeping because it’s not working for everyone (you, your partner and your baby), then that’s where we come in to get baby transitioned to the crib in his room.
 If putting a baby in their own room is just too hard or not an option due to space we can definitely work with room sharing, just not bed sharing.

-In a word, no. I couldn’t do that with my child, and I wouldn’t ask you to do something I haven’t done myself!
+In a word, no. We couldn’t do that with our children, and we wouldn’t ask you to do something we haven’t done ourselves!

-As a Denver sleep specialist, I can optimize his schedule and choose the best method for YOUR child to minimize the crying as much as possible.
+As Denver sleep specialists, we can optimize his schedule and choose the best method for YOUR child to minimize the crying as much as possible.

 And you’ll be in the room comforting and teaching him how to do it on his own – so you’re not leaving him alone all night.